 Japanese Ju-jitsu is an ancient martial art, dating back thousands of years; in fact, it dates back to the beginning of humankind’s fighting (though then it was not know as “Ju-jitsu”, but rather as simply “fighting”).
 Ju-jitsu, in its entirety, is not encompassed by only a set syllabus.

 That is why students at this dojo do not learn only a set of techniques.
 Instead of learning a single strike or throw or strangle, we learn concepts.
-This way, we develop a way of fighting – and this gives rise to the strikes and throws and so on.
+This way, we develop a way of fighting – and this gives rise to the strikes and throws and so on that we learn.

 Each student is unique with his or her own abilities, and his or her own weaknesses.
 I (the instructor) want each student to develop his or her own method of fighting, his or her own techniques, with all that is taught as a framework.
 Each method and each technique must be tested to ensure reliability and practicality.

-We cover (among others), against armed and unarmed opponent(s), armed and unarmed with various weaponry: groundfighting, grappling, throwing, covering up, fighting in different environments, striking (with the whole body) and – most importantly – making sure this is all effective.
+We cover (among others), against armed and unarmed opponent(s), unarmed and armed with various weaponry: groundfighting, grappling, throwing, covering up, fighting in different environments, striking (with the whole body) and – most importantly – making sure this is all effective.

 Weaponry we cover includes: the bo-staff, the jo, the tonfa, the katana, the wakasashi and other one-handed bladed weapons, such as a knife, the kali stick (or baton or machete), the sai, and improvised weaponry (for example, using a chair to defend yourself).